Memory Performance Chart

-Rate at which memory pages are read from disk to resolve hard page faults.
+Rate at which memory pages are read from disk.

 Rate at which memory pages are written to disk.

 The following table provides information on predefined views and counters that apply to VMs.

 Guest Visible Physical Memory

 Amount of memory visible to the guest OS running inside a VM.

 The counter represents the total committed memory based on data obtained from other performance counters.

 To calculate the counter, Microsoft Hyper-V analyzes the VM total committed memory and calculates the pressure as the following ratio: the amount of memory the VM wants / the amount of memory the VM has.

 For objects that are parent to hosts and VMs, Veeam ONE Monitor displays rollup values.

 Charts for folders and clusters display rollup values for all hosts in the container.
 Chart for a resource displays rollup values for all VMs registered as shared resources.